Positivity of Peterson Schubert Calculus

-where $X_v:=\overline{BvB/B}$ denotes the Schubert variety in $G/B$ and $[X_v]_S$ its homology class.
-In the non-equivariant case, this is clear: the Schubert classes are a basis for the effective cone of $H_*(G/B)$.
-Equivariantly, we deduce positivity of $c_I^v$ from a general positivity result of Graham \cite{graham:positivity} for expansions of fundamental classes of torus invariant varieties; cf.~\Cref{thm:hompos}.
-A different geometric approach to positivity (in the non-equivariant setting) was pursued in \cite{abe.horiguchi.kuwata.zeng:left-right}, see \cref{rmk:posrmk} below.
+where $[X_v]_S$ denotes the homology class of the Schubert variety $X_v:=\overline{BvB/B}$ in $G/B$.
+In the non-equivariant case, this is clear.
+Indeed, by Kleiman transversality \cite{kleiman:transversality}, the Schubert classes are a basis for the Chow group of $G/B$, and form a set of primitive generators for the cone of effective algebraic cycles.
+Since the Chow group is equal to $H_*(G/B)$ (cf.~\cite[Ex.
+19.1.11]{fulton:IT}), the claim follows.
+Equivariantly, we deduce the positivity of $c_I^v$ from a general positivity result of Graham \cite{graham:positivity} for expansions of fundamental classes of torus invariant varieties; cf.~\Cref{thm:hompos}.
+A different geometric approach to positivity (in the non-equivariant setting) was pursued in \cite{abe.horiguchi.kuwata.zeng:left-right}; see \cref{rmk:posrmk} below.

 Using equivariant localization, we obtain formulae for the multiplicities $m(v_I)$ in the duality theorem, and an effective algorithm to find the Schubert expansion from \cref{E:Petexp}; see \cref{schubertExpansion}.
-Our algorithms for the coefficients $c_I^v$, and for the multiplicities $m(v_I)$, rely on the restrictions of $\sigma_{v_I}$ to fixed points $w_J$ in $G/B$ (defined in \cref{se:cohomology}).
-These {\em equivariant localizations} of Schubert classes may be calculated using formulae developed by Andersen, Jantzen, and Soergel \cite{AJS} and Billey \cite{billey:kostant}).
+Our algorithms for the coefficients $c_I^v$, and for the multiplicities $m(v_I)$, rely on the restriction of the Schubert classes $\sigma_{v_I}$ to the fixed points $w_J$ in $G/B$ (see \cref{se:cohomology}).
+These {\em equivariant localizations} may be calculated using formulae developed by Andersen, Jantzen, and Soergel \cite{AJS} and Billey \cite{billey:kostant}).

 \begin{thm} \begin{enumerate}[label=(\alph*),leftmargin=*] \item Let $I$ be a connected Dynkin diagram with the standard labelling, see \cite{bourbaki:Lie46}, and set $v_I=s_1s_2\cdots s_n$.
 Then,